opendocsg/opendoc-supreme-court-judgements/2019_SGHC_82/report.md

 ## Tortious duty of care

-40     The controlling authority on duty of care in tort is _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_ which laid down that in determining whether a duty of care exists, the court first assesses if there is factual foreseeability; then whether there is legal proximity between the claimant and the defendant; and finally if there are any policy considerations that negate such a duty.
-The Court of Appeal subsequently elaborated in _Animal Concerns Research & Education Society v Tan Boon Kwee_ at \[77\] that the court is not prohibited from having due regard to the presence of policy considerations militating in favour of the imposition of a duty of care.
+40     The controlling authority on duty of care in tort is _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_  [2007] 4 SLR(R) 100 which laid down that in determining whether a duty of care exists, the court first assesses if there is factual foreseeability; then whether there is legal proximity between the claimant and the defendant; and finally if there are any policy considerations that negate such a duty.
+The Court of Appeal subsequently elaborated in _Animal Concerns Research & Education Society v Tan Boon Kwee_ [2011] 2 SLR 146  at \[77\] that the court is not prohibited from having due regard to the presence of policy considerations militating in favour of the imposition of a duty of care.

 41     In _Chang Tse Wen_, the leading authority on duty of care in respect of investment advisory or wealth management, the Court of Appeal emphasised the need to consider the closeness and directness of the relationship between the parties when examining the element of legal proximity.
 Additionally, the twin criteria of voluntary assumption of responsibility and reliance may also be used to demonstrate proximity.
 The contractual matrix is, of course, a factor to be considered (at \[36\]–\[37\]).